rusiaaman/personal_website/content/post/bug.md

 ### Initial investigation
 The logs weren't helpful and I couldn't replicate the issue locally, but fortunately, I could get exec into the pod and get a shell.
 Python processes getting stuck aren't that rare, especially in a multi-processing environment, so I thought this would be an easy fix.

-`py-spy` makes it very easy to get a line level traceback of all the current running C-threads.
+`py-spy` makes it very easy to get a line-level python traceback of currently running threads.
 The output of that was similar to this:
 ```
 Thread 9954 (idle): "MainThread"
     term (zmq/sugar/context.py:195)